 Most definitely faculty play an active role in helping students identify potential job opportunities, assisting students with contacting potential employers, and writing letters of support.
 The majority of the faculty serves on national boards, committees and working groups and consequently are well connected to the teacher-scholar (Ph.D. graduate) job market across the U.S.A.
 Moreover, as mentioned earlier, because of the national reputation of Vanderbilts graduate programs, many prospective employers contact Vanderbilt when job openings are available.
 In addition, the Center for Teaching supports PhD students in their preparation for academic job searches (http://www.vanderbilt.edu/cft/).

 As previously mentioned, the application is electronic and the deadline is January 15 for admission the following Fall.
 First, read the application instructions on our Ph.D. program page.
 A link is also provided so that you can easily initiate your application: https://gradschool.vanderbilt.edu/admissions/application/index.php

-We see visiting students (depending upon availability of faculty and by appointment only) on Mondays and Fridays at 9:00 a.m. central time.
-During these visits you will meet faculty, staff and students as well as see our facilities.
-In order to schedule a visit, call our Office of Graduate Studies at (615) 936-5104 or e-mail our Education Coordinator, Lucas Redmond at firstname.lastname@example.org.
+In order to schedule a visit, please contact Dr. Melissa Duff, Director of the PhD Program.
 Prior to such on-campus visits, Ph.D. students are encouraged to identify specific faculty members whose research interests match theirs, so that meetings with individual faculty can take place during their visit as well.